 Textbooks and encyclopedias give you an overview of the topic, and give you specific references to useful material: treaties, conventions, cases, texts or articles.

 Look in the Books and articles section of this guide for tips on finding books and articles.

-Here are some of our favourite international law books.
+Here are some international law books.
 There are many more.